Chaitanya-pati/BRFMLive/replit.md

 ## Replit Environment Configuration

-**October 2, 2025 - Replit Setup Complete**
+**October 3, 2025 - Fresh GitHub Import Setup Complete**

-The application has been successfully configured to run in the Replit environment:
+The application has been successfully imported from GitHub and configured to run in the Replit environment:

 ### Backend Configuration
 - Python dependencies managed with `uv` (pyproject.toml)
 - FastAPI backend running on `0.0.0.0:8000`
 - PostgreSQL database connected via Replit's DATABASE_URL environment variable
-- Alembic migrations applied successfully
-- All CRUD endpoints tested and verified working
+- All CRUD endpoints operational

 ### Frontend Configuration
+- Node.js dependencies installed via npm
 - Expo web server configured with webpack to listen on all interfaces (0.0.0.0)
 - Running on port 5000 for Replit webview compatibility
 - Environment variable `EXPO_DEVTOOLS_LISTEN_ADDRESS=0.0.0.0` set for proper proxy handling